Alfredo Ottaviani: Second Vatican Council

 Ottaviani, while opposed to the separation of Church and State and granting equal rights to all religions, supported religious tolerance if public manifestations of non-Catholic religions were suppressed when possible.
-Their confrontation became so intense that Cardinal Ernesto Ruffini had to intervene, noting his disappointment at such a "serious discussion".
-Ottaviani also argued during the debates on the liturgy and on the sources of divine revelation, which are understood as scripture and tradition in Catholic theology.
+His confrontation with Cardinal Augustin Bea became so intense that Cardinal Ernesto Ruffini had to intervene, noting his disappointment at such a "serious discussion".
+Ottaviani also argued during the debates on the liturgy and on the sources of divine revelation.
+Pope John XXIII appointed Ottaviani and Bea as co-chairs of a commission appointed to revise a draft of the Council schema concerned with the sources of revelation (De Fontibus Revelationis) in order to resolve the deadlock arising from debates over the first draft, leading ultimately to the presentation of revelation comprising both scripture and tradition which featured in the Dogmatic Constitution on Divine Revelation (Dei Verbum).

 In 2000, John L. Allen wrote that the news media often went to Ottaviani during the council for colourful reactions to stormy working sessions: in one speech at the council, reacting to repeated mentions of "collegiality" of bishops, Ottaviani pointed out that the Bible records only one example of the apostles acting collegially, at the Garden of Gethsemane: "They all fled."
 In 1985 Patrick R. Granfield had already recounted the same anecdote as something that "may well be apocryphal" and attributed it not to Ottaviani but to "one Council Father".

 According to Allen, Ottaviani was opposed in the movements for a rapid council by German Cardinal Josef Frings of Cologne.
 Frings often clashed with Ottaviani on which direction the council should take.
 In this, he was assisted by "a [then] progressive firebrand" who was "dissatisfied with many of the answers offered by the Church's official authorities", a young theological advisor named Joseph Ratzinger, who would later become prefect of the Congregation for the Doctrine of the Faith and then Pope Benedict XVI.
 Frings had heard a lecture of the young Ratzinger on issues the upcoming council could address.
 It seemed to Frings that Ratzinger had set forth a complete agenda for the council that was exactly what Frings himself had in mind.
 Frings had Ratzinger prepare the text of a lecture that Frings was to give in Rome.
 After the lecture, which Pope John XXIII complimented warmly, Frings told the Pope that he did not deserve credit for the speech, as it was written by one of his priests.
 Pope John admitted that he too delegated much of his work.
 The key thing was to select the right person for the job.
 After this conversation, Ratzinger became Frings's lead assistant during the entire council and thereafter never left Frings's service.